researchapps/sherlock/rllab/README.md

 ### Step 5.
 Cuda' done it with Cuda!

+**important** you will likely need to also load cudan, when I loaded cudan and cuda I was able to detect GPU, BUT the library errored out and said I needed to update theano.
+SO your task is to figure out the right version of theano and cuda.
+I can then update the container, and I think we should also ask the maintainer WHY the older versions are used.
+Then when we have an answer to this question and a good version of theano to install, we can try try again.
+I'll put my (failed) effort here to get us started.

 ```bash
 # Note I am asking for gpu
 srun --partition gpu --gres gpu:1 --pty bash